Purinat33/itcs212_web-server/Documentation.md

     <li><strong>flash</strong>:
     <p>connect-flash is a module used in Node.js and Express.js applications for displaying flash messages to the user.
 Flash messages are used to give feedback to the user about the status of an operation, such as whether an action was successful or not.</p></li>
     <li><strong>body-parser</strong>:
         <p>body-parser is a middleware module for handling HTTP POST request bodies.
-It is used to extract the body of an incoming request and make it available in `req.body` property</p>
+It is used to extract the body of an incoming request and make it available in <code>req.body</code> property</p>
     </li>
     <li><strong>cookie-parser</strong>:
     <p>cookie-parser is a middleware for Express that parses cookies attached to the client request object.
 It allows your application to set, get and clear cookies with ease.
-Once you require and initialize the middleware, it automatically parses the cookies and attaches them to the request object as `request.cookies` property.</p></li>
+Once you require and initialize the middleware, it automatically parses the cookies and attaches them to the request object as <code>req.cookies</code> property.</p></li>
     <li><strong>jsonwebtoken</strong>:
     <p>jsonwebtoken is a Node.js library used for generating and verifying JSON Web Tokens (JWTs).
 JWTs are a type of token used for authentication and authorization in web applications.</p>
     <p>The library provides methods for signing and verifying JWTs, which can be used to securely transmit information between the client and server.
 When a user logs in to a web application, for example, a JWT can be generated that contains information about the user, such as their username or email address.
 This token can then be sent to the client and stored in a cookie or local storage.</p><p>